Updated October 21, 2015

 - Large amounts of fruit will add to inflammation.
 Keep fruit and fructose to two half cups daily or one full cup a day at most.
-Berries and small amounts of pineapple are best as they are the hightest in anti-inflammatories.
+Berries and small amounts of pineapple are best as they are the highest in anti-inflammatories.

 - All processed foods.
 Avoid any food that comes packaged in a can, box, or jar, and avoid any with chemical additives, or any unrecognizable ingredient.
-Many additives are in fact MSG, to be avoided with most preservatives, dyes and any added sugar.
-Baked goods made with white flour are often highly processed and will increase your joint pain.
+Many additives are in fact MSG, to be avoided along with most preservatives, dyes, and any added sugar.
+Baked goods made with white flour are often highly processed and may increase your joint pain.
 Shop around the perimeter of the store where all the whole foods are located.
 Better yet, shop at your local farmers market or buy straight from the farmer if possible.

 - Foods you are allergic to.
-Allergic reaction can contribute to arthritis symptoms.
+Allergic reactions can contribute to arthritis symptoms.
 Targeting and eliminating food allergens has been shown to reduce arthritis symptoms by as much as 30 percent for some people.